NeuroAssassin/NeuroAssassin/README.md

 <h1>Logan Brown</h1>

-<p>Hey there, I'm first-year student at University of Central Florida, studying Computer Science.
+<p>Hey there, I'm second-year student at University of Central Florida, studying Computer Science.
 I'm a full stack web developer with a preference for backend, and a specialization in Python.
-In my free time outside of programming, I volunteer or work as technical staff or stage management for theatrical productions.</p>
+In my free time outside of programming, I work in training and assessment at my University's tutoring services.</p>

 <h2>Projects</h2>